Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bungarribee has 18 active public transport stops, all of which are bus stops.
-These are served by three routes that together facilitate 547 weekly passenger trips.
-Transport accessibility is excellent, with residents on average located 176 meters from the nearest stop.
-Most residents commute outwards daily.
-Car remains the primary mode of transport for 85% of residents, while 11% use the train.
+Bungarribee has 18 active public transport stops, all bus services.
+These are served by three routes, offering a total of 547 weekly passenger trips.
+Transport accessibility is excellent, with residents typically located 176 meters from the nearest stop.
+Most residents commute outward daily.
+Car use dominates at 85%, while train usage stands at 11%.
 The average vehicle ownership per dwelling is 1.9, higher than the regional average.

-According to the 2021 Census, 41.5% of residents work from home, which may be influenced by COVID-19 conditions.
-On average, there are 78 trips daily across all routes, translating to roughly 30 weekly trips per individual stop.
+According to the 2021 Census, 41.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 78 trips daily across all routes, resulting in approximately 30 weekly trips per individual stop.

 Frequently Asked Questions - Transport